Toufool/AutoSplit/README.md

 ### How to Create a Masked Image

+Masked images are very useful if only a certain part of the capture region is consistent (for example, consistent text on the screen, but the background is always different).
+Histogram or L2 norm comparison is recommended if you use any masked images.
+It is highly recommended that you do NOT use pHash comparison if you use any masked images, as it is very inaccurate.

 The best way to create a masked image is to set your capture region as the entire game screen, take a screenshot, and use a program like [paint.net](https://www.getpaint.net/) to "erase" (make transparent) everything you don't want the program to compare.
 More on how to creating images with transparency using paint.net can be found in [this tutorial](https://www.youtube.com/watch?v=v53kkUYFVn8).
 For visualization, here is what the capture region compared to a masked split image looks like if you would want to split on "Shine Get!" text in Super Mario Sunshine:

 ![Mask Example](res/mask_example_image.PNG)

 ### Reset image

 You can have one (and only one) image with the keyword `reset` in its name.
 AutoSplit will press the reset button when it finds this image.
 This image will only be used for resets and it will not be tied to any split.
 You can set a probability and pause time for it.
-A custom threshold MUST be applied to this image.
 The pause time is the amount of seconds AutoSplit will wait before checking for the reset image once the run starts.
-Also the image can be masked, for example: `Reset_(0.95)_[10].png`.
+For example: `Reset_(0.95)_[10].png`.

+### Start image

+The start image is similar to the reset image.
+You can only have one start image with the keyword `start_auto_splitter`.You can reload the image using the "`Reload Start Image`" button.
+The pause time is the amount of seconds AutoSplit will wait before checking for the start image once a run ends/is reset.

 ### Timer Global Hotkeys